Got a couple of hours? How about an afternoon? There's much to discover in and around downtown Durham. Read More

 Restaurants and Bars at ATC

-Along the flowing, man-made river in ATC, there are plenty of food vendors with a range of cuisines and outdoor dining.
-Head to Parker and Otis, a gourmet eatery and gift shop, for breakfast, lunch and an assortment cookbooks, gifts and specialty food items.
+Along the flowing, man-made river, ATC is a destination for flavor seekers and food enthusiasts, where a diversity of cuisines intermingle on sidewalk patios overlooking the iconic scenery.
+Head to Parker and Otis, a gourmet eatery, coffee and gift shop, for breakfast, lunch and an assortment cookbooks, gifts and specialty food items.

 Enjoy a casual and flavorful meal at the family-friendly Boricua Soul.
-Photo: Samantha Everette
+Photo: Discover Durham

-With a menu boasting European-inspired coffees, crepes, and craft cocktails, Press Coffee, Crepes & Cocktails is the perfect spot to refuel before exploring the American Tobacco Trail.
+With a menu boasting European-inspired coffees, crepes and craft cocktails, Press Coffee, Crepes & Cocktails is the perfect spot to refuel any time of day before exploring the American Tobacco Trail.

 For a nightcap or a quick drink before a show at DPAC, stop by The Waiting Room.
 The cozy room with plush furniture will make you want to stay a while, to say nothing of the creative and expertly made cocktails.